 Day 11 – Langkawi

 Langkawi is the perfect beach destination for any type of traveler, whether you’re looking for adventure or just want to have some lazy days.
+I recommend spending at least 2 or 3 days in Langkawi.

-Langkawi is made up of 104 islands with palm-fringed beaches, waterfalls, limestone cliffs, and even a spectacular Skybridge floating at 660 meters above sea level!
+The island is made up of 104 islands with palm-fringed beaches, waterfalls, limestone cliffs, and even a spectacular Skybridge floating at 660 meters above sea level!

-How to get to from Penang to Langkawi?
+How to get from Penang to Langkawi?

 Chill on the beach